May 31, 2019

 Dear Member/Owners of Kempner Water Supply Corporation,

-You will have noticed a slight discoloration of your water in the last week.
+You will notice a slight discoloration of your water over the next week or so as summer temperatures come upon us.
 This is caused by manganese.
 Manganese is a naturally occurring mineral found in the soils and waters of Central Texas and is even inhaled as dust in the atmosphere.
 Manganese is classified by the Food and Drug Administration as a micronutrient and is commonly found, in abundance, in foods such as nuts, beans, tea, whole grains, green leafy vegetables, and even chocolate with typical intake for the United States at 6.4mg/day from food and water consumption.
 The Food and drug administration suggests between 5 to 10 mg of manganese as the recommended daily allowance of manganese to promote proper health based on individual needs.
 The current manganese level is 0.03 parts per million (PPM) and the state regulated maximum level is 0.05 PPM.
 Remember, manganese is a secondary nutrient according to TCEQ standards.
 It is not regulated as a primary constituent because it is only an aesthetic problem, over the 0.05 level, but not harmful to your health.